 College of Science

 The Department of Biological Sciences is a popular launching point to jobs and post-graduate studies.
-In 2011, Biological Sciences had the highest percentage of female students in the College of Science at 57 percent.
+Biological Sciences has the highest percentage of female students in the College of Science.

 Chemistry is a rapidly changing science.
 The strong commitment to research excellence at Purdue results in a faculty who are at the leading edge of this change and constantly revise their courses to keep up with the latest advances in our understanding of chemistry.

 Computer Science at Purdue is one of the most historic and best CS programs in the nation.
 The CS department is centered in the new, state of the art Lawson Computer Science Building where robots and Android apps are programmed by freshman year.

 - Earth, Atmospheric, and Planetary Sciences